 During the Prohibition Era, several hidden speakeasies could be found here.
 During WWII, the second floor of the hotel served as a military rest facility.

 One of the most infamous unsolved murders is even linked to this hotel.
 In 1947, actress Elizabeth Short was last seen in the lobby of The Biltmore before being brutally murdered a few hours later.
+The hotel is now rumored to be haunted.

 The Biltmore continues its legacy today and has been featured in movies like Ghostbusters, Rocky III, Spiderman, The Italian Job, National Treasure, Independence Day, and more.